digitalronin/mysql-replicator/README.md

 * mysql is running on the default port (3306)
 * ssh is on the current user''s path
 * db character set is UTF-8
+* any ssh config settings for the host are set in a ~/.ssh/config file

 CAVEATS

-* !!!!!!!
-REPLICATION USER AND PASSWORD ARE HARD-CODED !!!!!!
 * destructively replaces the target database on localhost with no backup

 TODO

+* accept (and insist on) command-line parameters
 * add a "no copying" mode that only updates master log file and position
-* write some tests
-* tidy up the code with some DI
-* require replication user and password as parameters
-* accept (and insist on) command-line parameters
-* a config file to be used, instead of command-line parameters
+* add a "dry-run" mode
 * package as a gem
 * check ssh connection and permissions
 * check replication permissions
 * allow overriding the mysql port
-* add a 'dry-run' option
+* allow ssh options
 * make it work under ruby 2
-* suppress the "ERROR 1198 (HY000) at line 22: This operation cannot be performed with a running slave; run STOP SLAVE first
-mysqldump: Got errno 32 on write" (I think this comes from the load step, which does a change master.
-Running 'stop slave' before doing the dump/load step should fix it)